sanadamakomi/kfltCNV/README.md

 devtools::install_github('sanadamakomi/kfltCNV')
 ```

-If you wants to build the vignettes, run:
+If you want to build the vignettes, run:

 ```
 devtools::install_github('sanadamakomi/kfltCNV',